jacobecox/psc-automation/README-consumer.md

 5. **Optionally Creates VM**:
    - Creates a VM instance in the consumer VPC if VM parameters are provided
+   - Uses the VPC and subnet self_links from the infrastructure module for proper dependency management
    - Uses configurable machine type and OS image

 ## API Endpoints